-Meets on mostly every other Mondays at the Louisville Senior Center from 9:30a to 11:00a and the Boulder West Senior Center 1:30p to 3:00p, on every other Tuesday night from 7:00 – 8:45 pm at the Longmont Public Library , January to December on every other Thursday morning 9:30a to 11:0a at the Longmont Senior Center and on every other Friday afternnon 2:00p to 3:30p at the Loveland Public Library Attendance is free and open to the public.
+Meets on mostly every other Mondays at the Louisville Senior Center from 9:30a to 11:00a and the Boulder West Senior Center 1:30p to 3:00p, on every other Tuesday night from 7:00p – 8:45p at the Longmont Public Library , on every other Thursday morning 9:30a to 11:0a at the Longmont Senior Center and on every other Friday afternnon 2:00p to 3:30p at the Loveland Public Library .
+Attendance is free and open to the public.
 Newcomers are welcome anytime!

 What is The Great Ideas Reading and Discussion Group?